steveshogren/database_in_javascript/README.md

-Code examples for the the book "Write Your Own Database In Javascript" https://leanpub.com/database_in_javascript/overview
+Code examples for the the book [Write Your Own Database In Javascript](https://leanpub.com/database_in_javascript/overview)

 # How to Use